Yug34/megalith/src/content/blog/asserting-your-assumptions.md

 tags:
   - tech
 description:
   We were working on a <canvas> based UI feature and had to test interactivity, how did we do that without any DOM representation?
-We threw our tests directly into the code so our tests run along with our code and enforce correctness...
+We threw our tests directly into the code so our tests run along with our code to enforce correctness...
 But how!?
 readingTime: '6-7 mins'
 ---